RulerOf/lichproject-osx/README.md

 rbenv install -s
 ```

-Install bundler, enable `rbenv-bundler`, and then install the required gems:
+Install bundler, and then install the required gems:

 ```bash
 gem install bundler